Date: available upon request

 Languages: English or German

 As part of the release of ISO 26262 in 2011, requirements to establish confidence in the correct functioning of software tools used to develop safety-related automotive E/E systems came into effect.
-Seven years later, there are plenty of experiences and lessons learned from applying these requirements in the day-to-day engineering practice.
-However, implementing the ISO 26262 tool classification and qualification remains a challenge for many automotive organizations and consumes significant resources.
-Starting with a systematic introduction to the tool classification and qualification requirements of ISO 26262-8, this 1-day workshop also reviews current industrial best practices and discusses trends and lessons learned.
-In the hands-on session, you will familiarize yourself with the structure and content of an exemplary ISO 26262 classification kit for a model-based development tool and gain hands-on experience with customizing such a kit to your organization's specific needs.
+Eight years later, there are plenty of experiences and lessons learned from applying these requirements in day-to-day engineering.
+However, implementing ISO 26262 tool classification and qualification remains a challenge for many automotive organizations and consumes significant resources.
+Starting with a systematic introduction to the tool classification and qualification requirements of ISO 26262-8, this 1-day class also reviews current industrial best practices and discusses trends and lessons learned.
+In the hands-on session, you will familiarize yourself with the structure and content of an exemplary ISO 26262 classification kit for a model-based development tool and gain hands-on experience with customizing such a kit to your organization’s specific needs.

-Automotive professionals (software project leads, software engineers, as well as engineering, quality, and project managers) involved with the development of safety-related automotive E/E systems, functional safety engineers and managers.
+Automotive professionals (software project leads, software engineers, engineering managers, quality and project managers) involved with the development of safety-related automotive E/E systems, functional safety engineers and managers.

 Conditions of Participation and Cost

 Available as an in-house training class worldwide on request.

 For company-specific adaptations to the agenda, quotations, or questions, please do not hesitate to contact us via email@example.com.